 Everyone needs to be clear on what their immediate and short term objectives are and who they should be coordinating with to achieve these, so disseminating these goals as broadly as is required across the workforce while allowing for constant real-time feedback helps keep everyone on the same page.

 Hold weekly online meetings

 Begin each week with online meetings in order to establish and clarify work objectives and take the opportunity to gather updates from employees.
-With the fluid interaction of the office space no longer available, scheduling online meetings helps keep the right conversations on track.
+With the fluid interaction of the office space no longer available, scheduling online meetings help keep the right conversations on track.

 Managers and employees alike should make sure they are prepared for these weekly meetings in advance so that the pertinent issues are raised and addressed in a timely manner, allowing for any alterations to the week’s objectives to be clearly understood and processed into the company’s performance management tools.